Chantale LeClerc, RN, MSc - Chief Executive Officer

-Chantale has published articles in peer-reviewed journals and received several leadership awards, including an Award of Excellence from the Ontario Hospital Association.
+Chantale has published articles in peer-reviewed journals and books, and has received several awards, including an Award of Excellence from the Ontario Hospital Association and an honorary degree from Algonquin College.

 In November 2007, Glenn Alexander joined the LHIN as the Chief Information Officer (CIO).
 He is an accomplished Information Technology and business professional who has been in industry for over 20 years.
 His professional roles have included CIO, Associate Vice President, President and CEO.
 He has developed and implemented business plans for companies that he has run or advised.
 Glenn has extensive knowledge in health, government, and telecommunications sectors.